-One of the first things that "lay" people think of when they hear the term "Ground Fault Sensor" is the power outlet in our bathrooms and outdoors at home.
+One of the first things that people think when they hear the term ground fault sensor, is the power outlet in their homes and outdoors.
 While these devices perform a specific and desirable function, they are not designed to protect people from the hazards encountered in industry, where wet floors, long extension cords and higher voltages are common.
-Most of the residential designs are made to protect the occupants from shock from hair dryers and small power tools in bathrooms, in garages, in the yard and around swimming pools and spas.
+Most of the residential designs are made to protect the occupants from shock from hair dryers in bathrooms, small power tools in garages and outlets around swimming pools and spas.

-According to the National Electric Code, a 120 volt circuit that feeds bathrooms, kitchens, garages, unfinished basements, crawl spaces and outdoors must be protected with a circuit interrupter that will shut off power when leakage to ground exceeds 6 mA in 40 mSec.
+According to the 2017 National Electric Code, a 120 volt circuit that feeds bathrooms, kitchens, garages, unfinished basements, crawl spaces and outdoors must be protected with a circuit interrupter that will shut off power when leakage to ground exceeds 6 mA.
 The same protection is required in commercial establishments, protecting all bathroom and rooftop locations, construction sites, marinas, all wet locations in health care facilities, and around swimming pools and fountains.

 While these outlets and circuit breakers provide protection against electrocution, the low trip point can be a nuisance in industrial settings.

-OSHA specifies that the trip point for ground fault circuit interrupters (GFCIs) in the named locations will be 6 mA, plus or minus 1 mA.
+OSHA specifies that the trip point for ground fault circuit interrupters (GFCIs) in the named locations will be 6 mA.

-This is effective where there are wet bare feet on a tile floor and a hair dryer in a hand, but these conditions are seldom found in industry.
+This is effective where there are wet bare feet on a tile floor and a hair dryer in hand, but these conditions are seldom found in industry.
 The added insulation provided by boots and gloves helps protect personnel.

 Where power tools are supplied using long, worn extensions cords, the leakage current can easily exceed 6 mA.
 The cords tend to pass small amounts of current between the conductors inside the cord due to cracked insulation or excessive moisture.
-Overall, a higher trip point may provide sufficient safety in industrial environments, without spurious tripping caused by leakage through motor windings, deteriorating insulation quality or capacitance leakage between conductors seen in very long runs of heat trace cables.
+Overall, a higher trip point may provide sufficient safety in industrial environments without spurious tripping caused by leakage through motor windings, deteriorating insulation quality, or capacitance leakage between conductors seen in very long runs of heat trace cables.